Skip to content

 - async

 async is the name if the transport you consume.
 You can also consume multiple transports by adding more arguments to the messenger:consume command.
-See the symfony messenger documentation for more examples.
+See the Symfony Messenger documentation for more examples.

 Add chart post actions to composer for integration with CI/CD